 The scope of work might be the most important part of a construction agreement – even more important than the price.
 Without a defined scope of work, there’s no way to know what work must be done.
 That means it’s incredibly important to establish the scope when contracting to show what tasks must be done, and who’s responsible for those tasks.

 A scope of work, also called a statement of work, is a portion of the contract documents that describes the work to be performed on a construction project.
 A well-written scope of work sets the expectations for both parties, including the responsibilities, milestones, and technical details required to complete the job.

 The scope might be a section of the contract or a separate document attached to the construction agreement.
 A good scope of work includes enough detail to ensure that everyone on the project can stay on the same page.

 The scope of work might be the most foundational piece of a construction contract.
 It should clearly communicate the expectations of the contractor or sub.
 Without a clearly defined scope of work, the potential for defects, payment disputes, and project delays will soar.

-The scope of work will outline who is responsible for completing which task, the project schedule, and any other necessary details for contractors and subs.
-It establishes a baseline of rights and obligations.
-A scope of work isn’t set in stone, though — they’re commonly modified via change orders and partial terminations.
+The scope of work outlines who is responsible for completing tasks, the project schedule, and establishes a baseline of rights and obligations.
+A scope of work isn’t set in stone, though — they are commonly modified via change orders and partial terminations.

-There are a plethora of reasons that construction contracts should be made in writing.
+There are a lot of reasons why construction contracts should be made in writing.
 Without a written contract, it’s too easy for miscommunications and misaligned expectations.